-120 The Fresno County Mosquito Control Districts.
-Retrieved from: https://fresnocountymosquito.org/
+119 The Fresno County Mosquito Control Districts, Retrieved from: https://fresnocountymosquito.org/ including screens, rotary drums, centrifugal tanks, earthen pits, weeping walls, settling basins and screw-presses.

-121 California Regional Water Quality Control Board Central Valley Region.
+120 California Regional Water Quality Control Board Central Valley Region.
 Order R5-2013-0122.
+Retrieved from:

-Retrieved from: https://www.waterboards.ca.gov/centralvalley/board_decisions/adopted_orders/general_orders/r5-2013-0122.pdf 122 Collar, C. (2005).
+121 Collar, C. (2005).
 West Nile Virus - How Dairies Can Help 'Fight the Bite.
 University of California, Davis, Cooperative Extension.
+Retrieved from:

-Retrieved from: https://cemerced.ucanr.edu/newsletters/September_200523148.pdf solids content of only 1 percent;123 therefore this measure is not directly applicable to most dairies in the Valley.
+Dairies in the Valley primarily handle liquid manure that has been diluted with water, rather than slurry manure, and the effluent from dairies in California often has a total solids content of only 1 percent; 122 therefore this measure is not directly applicable to most dairies in the Valley.
 The NRCS Reference Guide indicates that solid-liquid separation does not work well for manure streams with very low or very high solids content, unless advanced technologies or multiple separation stages or screen sizes are used to remove large and small solids from the manure stream separately.
 These technologies will have additional challenges and increased costs.
 Additionally, some studies indicate that the majority of ammonia nitrogen in dilute manure streams remains in the liquid portion and are not removed by solid-liquid separation.
 The NRCS Reference Guide indicates that some separator designs may increase emissions of gases or particles during the separation process.
 Dried separated solids may also increase the potential for PM emissions.

 As mentioned above, this control measure is applicable to manure handled as a slurry rather than the dilute liquid manure that is typically handled on dairies in the Valley.
 Therefore, this practice is not directly applicable to dairies in the Valley.
 However, for cattle facilities that handle liquid manure, Rule 4570 does allow the facilities to choose the option to remove solids from the waste system with a solid separator system prior to the waste entering the lagoon.
-This option has been chosen by the vast majority cattle facilities that handle liquid manure, including over 90 percent of dairy cattle facilities subject to Rule 4570.124 The option in Rule 4570 is as follows:
+This option has been chosen by the vast majority cattle facilities that handle liquid manure, including over 90 percent of dairy cattle facilities subject to Rule 4570.
+123 The option in Rule 4570 is as follows:

-• Remove solids from the waste system with a solid separator system, prior to the waste entering the lagoon.
+Remove solids from the waste system with a solid separator system, prior to the waste entering the lagoon.